top of page

 (i) an individual who ultimately uses or is intended to ultimately use an AI system, directly or indirectly, for personal, domestic or household purposes; or

-(ii) an entity, including a business or organization, that uses an AI system to provide or offer a product, service, or experience to individuals, whether for a fee or free of charge.
+(ii) an entity, including a business or organisation, that uses an AI system to provide or offer a product, service, or experience to individuals, whether for a fee or free of charge.

 (r) “Knowledge asset” includes, but is not limited to: